ianchblair/MedusaAM/README.md

-Code for projrct Medusa based on Amauri's CBUS library
+Initial code for project Medusa, based on Amauri's CBUS library